MawiraIke/daraja/README.md

-# daraja
+## daraja

-FIXME: Write a one-line description of your library/project.
+A project to show example usage of [clojure-mpesa-wrapper](https://github.com/MawiraIke/clojure-mpesa-wrapper)

-## Overview
+### Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+This project is still in development, contributions are welcome.

+### Working endpoints
+1. Base64 Encoding
+2. M-Pesa Auth

+Looking to support all methods supported in the main repo

+### Production
+To run the production version without the repl run

+    lein run

+and watch the opened tab in your browser.

-## Development
+### Development

-To get an interactive development environment run:
+To get an interactive development environment with figwheel run:

     lein fig:build